IBM/openshift-workshop-was/labs/Openshift/IntroOpenshift/README.md

     ![Deployment After Create YAML](images/DeploymentAfterCreateYAML.jpg)

-1. Here is a sample :
+1. Here is a sample YAML after the deployment is created :

     ```
     kind: Deployment